Costinteo/osds-lab/lab3/README.md

 * Think very carefully about *what* you control.
 Check with a debugger.
 * Source code is misleading, use the debugger to confirm program states.
-* Always keep the calling convention in mind!
+* Always keep the calling convention for x64 in mind!
+Make sure you are not looking at the x86 calling convention.
 * Read the `scanf()` manual.
 When does the `%s` format stop reading?
 Does your payload contain that?
 * Check for stack misalignment if it crashes.
 Think what instructions affect the stack, what if you jump over some?
+* Debug until the `ret` that you are going to hijack.
+What do you control?
+Check the stack, the registers, etc.
 * This one might be a bit hard, but don't give up!
 Ask for help if it feels impossible.
 Theorycraft with your colleagues, come up with ideas.

 ## Exercise 2 - Glade of Dreams